 Science and research

-> The NSW Office of Environment and Heritage is committed to a scientific approach to the management of water for the environment.
+The NSW Department of Planning, Industry and Environment is committed to a scientific approach to the management of water for the environment.
 The following scientific activities are undertaken:

-> - plant and animal surveys in wetlands, rivers and floodplains
+- plant and animal surveys in wetlands, rivers and floodplains

 - development of decision support tools to manage water for the environment

 - researching ecological wetland functions and process

 All watering targets and events include monitoring to assess the effectiveness of environmental flows.

 The Department undertakes the following monitoring activities across all major valleys:

 - Inundation mapping which maps the timing and extent of flows

 - Wetland vegetation condition and extent mapping to assess the response of vegetation to managed flows